First timer

 The mountain is a huge upside, but it is not a guaranteed clear-view day.
 Keep it flexible and do not build the entire weekend around one forecast-dependent drive.

-Water lane
+Water choice

 Bellingham’s Salish Sea setting is the reason the town feels different from inland college towns: paddling, ferry energy, marinas, birds, and island silhouettes.